 We evaluate the benefits of Metis by comparing it to Atlas' "Worldwide" area selection (WW).
 We selected 1000 probes with each selection method (WW and Metis with the three different distance metrics) and ran traceroute measurements towards 25 targets distributed all over the world.
-In order to reduce dependency on the RIPE ecosystem, we choose M-Lab [22] servers as measurement targets.
+In order to reduce dependency on the RIPE ecosystem, we choose M-Lab [25] servers as measurement targets.
 We pick five targets within five different regions (Africa, Asia/Oceania, Europe, North America, South America).
 The decision maximizes geographical distance, i.e., we use the locations of all servers within a region and select the set of five locations that offers the largest sum of pairwise distances between each other.
-Since multiple servers can be present at a single geographical location, we use the AS number as a tie breaker.
+Since multiple servers can be present at a single geographical location, we use the AS number as a tiebreaker.
 This process results in 25 servers from 23 distinct ASes - both the North and the South American regions contain two servers from the same AS - for IPv4.
 There are only two geographically distinct locations available in Africa for IPv6, resulting in 22 servers from 19 ASes - three servers in North America are in the same AS and one AS is present in both Europe and South America.
 Due to Atlas' daily credit limit, the measurements are spread out over four days, one day per selection method.
+As part of this extended version we performed two additional traceroute measurements targeting hostnames that use DNS-based load balancing and assessing the latency of anycast targets.